hello-robot/stretch_tutorials/ros2/example_10.md

 # Example 10
+!!! note
-**NOTE**: ROS 2 tutorials are still under active development.
+    ROS 2 tutorials are still under active development.

-This tutorial provides you an idea of what tf2 can do in the Python track.
-We will elaborate how to create a tf2 static broadcaster and listener.
+This tutorial provides you with an idea of what tf2 can do in the Python track.
+We will elaborate on how to create a tf2 static broadcaster and listener.

 ## tf2 Static Broadcaster